 Fentanyl Drug Test

-Fentanyl and its analogs are extremely fast-acting synthetic narcotic analgesics, of high potency and short duration of action.
-These drugs have similar dependency properties to that of morphine.
+Fentanyl and its analogs are extremely fast-acting synthetic narcotic analgesics with high potency and short duration of action.
+These drugs are highly addictive.

-To screen and confirm fentanyl in urine, we utilize sophisticated analytical methods on state-of-the art equipment.
-Screening is conducted via enzyme immunoassay (EIA) and confirmation analysis is performed via gas liquid chromatography-tandem mass spectrometry (LC-MS/MS).
+To screen and confirm fentanyl in urine, we utilize sophisticated analytical methods on state-of-the art instrumentation.
+Screening is conducted via enzyme immunoassay (EIA) and confirmation analysis is performed via liquid chromatography-tandem mass spectrometry (LC-MS/MS).

 Features & Benefits